Nyheimh/Topaz-Project/README.md

 #### MVP

-- Allow for Weather API to determine weather of city by using the city name or zip code.
+- Allow for Weather API to render weather of city by using the city name or zip code.
-- Create a responsive design to allow the user to receive the weather in specified area up to 3 days, in addition to, the astro (sunrise, sunset, moonrise, moonset, and moon phase) for the current day.
+- Create a responsive design for two breakpoints.
+- Allow the user to receive the weather in specified area up to 3 days, and the astro (sunrise, sunset, moonrise, moonset, and moon phase) for the current day.

 #### PostMVP

-- Add second API (Add local sports or events if any)
 - Update background to correspond with local weather.
+- Add second API (Add local sports or events if any).
+- Saved locations.

 ## Project Schedule